Crosse/SchannelGroupPolicy/README.md

 # Available Policy Settings
 Any of the following ciphers, hash algorithms, or key exchange algorithms can be enabled or disabled globally.
 The protocols can be independently configured for both client and server use.
+Note that changes to the ciphers and hashes (and presumably, to the key exchange algorithms) will take effect immediately when the group policy is applied.
+Changes to protocols require a restart of the computer.

 ## Ciphers
 * [Triple DES 168](https://en.wikipedia.org/wiki/Triple_DES)